Horadmard/k8s_doc/README.md

 kubectl port-forward svc/web-app 8080:80 -n web-app
 # Then open http://localhost:8080 in your browser

-4.4 Using an Ingress or LoadBalancer
+4.4 Accessing via Ingress or LoadBalancer

-If you enabled an Ingress controller or LoadBalancer, point your DNS or access the external IP:
+If you enabled an Ingress controller or LoadBalancer, retrieve the endpoint:

 kubectl get ingress -n web-app
 # or
 kubectl get svc -n web-app | grep LoadBalancer

-Additional Considerations

-TLS/SSL: Integrate Cert-Manager for automatic TLS certificates.

-RBAC: Create service accounts and restrict permissions in production.

-CI/CD: Automate Helm chart linting (helm lint) and deployment via pipelines.

-Helm Tests: Define tests in templates/tests/ and run helm test web-app.
+4.5 Monitoring with Lens

+Lens offers a powerful graphical interface for Kubernetes cluster monitoring and management.
+To integrate Lens into your workflow:

+Download & InstallVisit the Lens website and download the package for your operating system (Windows, macOS, or Linux).

+Add Your Cluster

+Open Lens and click + Add Cluster.

+Choose Custom KubeConfig or Select from existing contexts.

+Point Lens to your $HOME/.kube/config file or specify the context used for the web-app namespace.

+Explore ResourcesNavigate through Namespaces, Nodes, Workloads (Deployments, DaemonSets, StatefulSets), Services, ConfigMaps, and more.
+Lens provides live status updates and resource counts.

+View MetricsLens utilizes the Kubernetes Metrics Server to show CPU and memory charts.
+Click on a Node or Pod to view resource utilization over time.

+Inspect LogsStream real-time Pod logs, filter outputs, and troubleshoot faster directly within Lens.

+Terminal AccessUse the built-in terminal to run commands or kubectl exec into any Pod without switching to your CLI.

+Lens significantly streamlines Kubernetes cluster management through visualizations and intuitive tooling.